 American visitors are welcome to come to these sun-soaked islands provided they have a negative PCR test (taken up to seven days before flying there).
 All arrivals must complete a health declaration form and wear a mask in all public areas.
 You also have to register with the Ministry of Health Wellness and the Environment by providing information here or by calling 1-268-462-2675.
 There is a ‘recommended’ quarantine period of 14 days and the health authority may require further PCR tests.
 It’s ‘recommended’ because if you test negative on the second test you may be released from quarantine.
-There’s a curfew from 8 a.m. to 5 p.m. until April 15.
+Or if you’re fully vaccinated at least two weeks before arrival, you won’t quarantine for any longer than seven days (but can also be released early, pending a PCR test).
+There’s a curfew from 11 p.m. to 5 a.m.

-Straddled between Asia and Europe, this landlocked nation is allowing Americans to visit providing they have taken a PCR test within the past 72 hours or agree to take on one arrival ($40).
-Arrivals testing negative are exempt from quarantine.
+Straddled between Asia and Europe, this landlocked nation is allowing Americans to visit providing they have taken a PCR test within the past 72 hours or agree to take on one arrival ($40) then quarantine for up to 24 hours, until you get the results.
+If you’ve been vaccinated, you’re exempt from a PCR test but you do need to submit proof of vaccination 14 days before you travel there.
 Face masks are required in public spaces.

 A Travel Health Visa ($40-60) and negative PCR test (taken up to five days before arrival) is required for entry to these picture-perfect islands, which lie just a stone’s throw from Miami.
-Visitors must present the confirmed Travel Health Visa and PCR test result to airline crew before they board their flight and show it again on arrival to immigration officials.
-You’ll need to opt-in for Covid-19 travel insurance on your visa application.
-You also have to take a rapid antigen test on day five, but results come through within an hour.
+But if you were fully vaccinated at least two weeks before your vacation, you won’t need to take a PCR test for entry.
+Visitors must present the confirmed Travel Health Visa (and PCR test result, if applicable) to airline crew before they board their flight and show it again on arrival to immigration officials.
+You’ll need to opt-in for Covid-19 travel insurance on your visa application, which has a $20 discount if you’re fully vaccinated.
+You also have to take a rapid antigen test on day five (if unvaccinated), but results come through within an hour.
 Face masks are required in public spaces and everyone must self-report their condition via a daily health questionnaire for up to 14 days, or for the duration of their stay if under two weeks.
-There’s a 10 p.m. to 5 a.m. curfew on many of the islands (starting at 8pm on some islands), and traveling inter-island requires an online health application and possibly another PCR test too.
+There’s a 8 p.m. to 5 a.m. curfew on many of the islands (starting at 8pm on some islands), and traveling inter-island requires an online health application (plus another PCR test if you’re unvaccinated).

 Set on the Bay of Bengal, Bangladesh is among the more offbeat destinations on this list.
-Bangladesh requires all U.S. citizens to present a negative PCR test from a government-authorized facility, taken up to 72 hours before arrival.
+There’s currently a countrywide lockdown, through it could end June 16.
+Bangladesh requires all U.S. citizens (air travel bubble Group C) to present a negative PCR test from a government-authorized facility, taken up to 72 hours before arrival.
 On arrival you’ll need to fill in health information cards and there’s temperature screening at the airports.
-You then need to quarantine at your hotel or other accommodation for 14 days.
+You then need to quarantine at your hotel for 14 days.
 Masks are required in public.
 Certain areas of the country are subject to localized restrictions – check with the Directorate General of Health Services.

-American visitors to this tropical paradise must complete a PCR test from an accredited facility up to 72 hours before arrival and online immigration forms 24 hours in advance.
+Unvaccinated American visitors to this tropical paradise must complete a PCR test from an accredited facility up to 72 hours before arrival and online immigration forms 24 hours in advance.
 The test will be screened for validity on arrival, and you will be required to take a rapid antigen test on arrival too.
 The U.S. is still deemed a ‘high-risk country’ by Barbados, so you’ll need to quarantine at a designated holding hotel or approved villa for five days.
 During this time you’ll also have to report your temperature and give health updates daily to the public health team who will check in by call or text, so bring your own thermometer.
 You’ll also have to wear an electronic tracking bracelet.
 Another PCR test is required on day five, and if the result is negative again then your quarantine is over.
-Everybody has to agree to abide by ‘Barbados House Rules’ which include mandatory masks in public and abiding by the 9 p.m. to 5 a.m. curfew.
+However, if you’re fully vaccinated, you can enter Barbados as long as you agree to take a PCR test on arrival – then you just quarantine at an approved hotel until the results come through.
+After that, there are no further tests.
+But everybody has to agree to abide by ‘Barbados House Rules’ which include mandatory masks in public and abiding by the midnight to 5 a.m. curfew, Thursday – Monday.

 Belize is framed by the Caribbean Sea on one side and dense jungle on the other.
-This lush Central American country is asking Americans to present a negative PCR test taken 96 hours prior to travel, an antigen test taken 48 hours in advance or take a rapid test on arrival in Belize ($50).
+This lush Central American country is asking Americans to present a negative PCR test taken 96 hours prior to travel, or an antigen test taken 48 hours in advance.
+Alternatively, you can take a PCR test at the airport on arrival ($50).
 If you can present a certificate of vaccination against COVID-19, you don’t need to take any tests to enter Belize.
 This must be full immunization, completed at least two weeks before arrival in Belize.
-Everyone is asked to download the Belize Health app and complete the questionnaire, (which includes booking a ‘Gold Standard hotel’ in advance) then take a screenshot of your QR code/ID to show immigration officials at the airport.
+Everyone has to book a ‘Gold Standard hotel’ in advance and show proof to immigration officials at the airport.
 Masks are mandatory in public.
 Tourists can move around freely but are recommended to stick to the Gold Standard amenities, sites and restaurants in the Tourism Safe Corridor.
 There’s a curfew from 10 p.m. to 5 a.m.

 This breathtaking Buddhist kingdom has always strictly limited the number of tourists allowed into the country under its ‘high value, low impact’ policy aimed at protecting its unique culture and environment.
 That means most nationalities wanting to visit have to apply for a visa in advance through a licensed Bhutanese tour operator and pay a daily fee of $200-250 if accepted.
 The Tourism Council of Bhutan tells us that Americans can still visit now using the normal system, but they must agree to 21 days of quarantine.

 From the Andes and the Atacama Desert to the Amazon, Bolivia has a lot to offer adventure travelers.
-Currently, Americans can visit Bolivia if they provide a negative PCR test taken within 72 hours of their flight.
+Currently, Americans can visit Bolivia if they provide a negative PCR test taken within 72 hours of their flight and have proof of health insurance covering COVID-19.
 You then have to quarantine for 10 days, with a PCR test on day seven.
 Masks are required everywhere in public and there’s health screening at the airports.
 As with most destinations, changes can be put into effect with no notice but you can keep an eye on things here.

-You’re allowed to enter this Dutch Caribbean island as long as you also comply with Bonaire’s entry requirements.
-It involves downloading a health declaration form before travel and then presenting to immigration authorities on arrival.
+You’re allowed to enter this Dutch Caribbean island as long as you comply with Bonaire’s entry requirements.
+It involves downloading a health declaration form before travel and then presenting it to immigration authorities on arrival.
 You also need two tests – a negative PCR test taken up to 72 hours before you travel and a negative rapid antigen test 24 hours before boarding.
 Alternatively, Bonaire accepts a negative NAAT test, taken up to 24 hours before departure.
-There’s a curfew from 9 p.m. to 4 a.m.

 Bosnia and Herzegovina

 You’ve probably seen Botswana’s Kalahari Game Reserve in nature documentaries.
 The fossilized river valleys and epic grasslands populated by giraffes and cheetahs are iconic.
-If you’re hoping to go, you’ll need a negative PCR test taken up to 72 hours before your flight.
+If you’re hoping to go, you’ll need a negative PCR test taken up to 72 hours before your flight and to take a rapid antigen test on arrival.
 Masks are required and there are some domestic travel restrictions.
 Permits are needed for travel between the nine geographical zones but tourism is regarded as essential travel for economic reasons, so these permits will usually be approved.
-In the capital, Gaborone, there’s a curfew from 8 p.m. to 4 a.m.
+In the capital, Gaborone, there’s a curfew from 10 p.m. to 4 a.m.
 There are reports that travelers should expect inconsistent application of COVID rules and sudden unexplained changes in enforcement in Botswana, so please bear this in mind.